 - Investment return One type of investment risk is that assets materially underperform expected return. - Lower assets mean higher unfunded liability and larger contribution amounts.
-For example, if returns on assets at market value were 1% less than actual, this would reduce the actuarial value of assets by approximately \$8,000,000, which would increase the estimated City Contribution for Fiscal Year 2023 contribution by \$544,000. - The five-year smoothing method used for the actuarial value of assets defers a portion of investment gain/loss in each of the previous five years.
-If the assumed return on assets consistently overestimates the actual return on assets, the actuarial value of assets will be consistently higher than the true market value.
-Consistent underestimation of the unfunded liability can prevent the Fund from achieving anticipated funding goals even when all minimum required contributions are made timely. - Asset growth does not keep pace with liability increases over time - Another type of investment risk is that asset returns do not keep pace with liability growth over time.
+For example, if returns on assets at fair value were 1% less than actual, this would reduce the actuarial value of assets by approximately \$10,400,000, which would increase the estimated City Contribution for Fiscal Year 2024 contribution by \$1,166,000. - The five-year smoothing method used for the actuarial value of assets defers a portion of investment gain/loss in each of the previous five years.
+If the assumed return on assets consistently overestimates the actual return on assets, the actuarial value of assets will be consistently higher than the true fair value.
+Consistent underestimation of the unfunded liability can prevent the Fund from achieving anticipated funding goals even when all minimum required contributions are made timely. - Asset growth does not keep pace with liability increases over time

+Another type of investment risk is that asset returns do not keep pace with liability growth over time.
 Fund liabilities are based on the discounted present value of anticipated future benefit payments.
 That present value grows at the discount rate as time passes and the future payouts move closer.
 If investment returns are lower than the rates used to discount liabilities, Fund liabilities will increase more rapidly than Fund assets.
 Over extended periods of time, such as those involved in pension obligations, these discrepancies can accumulate to significant shortfalls. - Market shocks or regime changes Invested assets are subject to significant disruptions from market shocks, such as the financial crisis of 2008/2009, or as a result of systemic regime changes that persist for years, such as historically low interest rates over the recent decade.
 These shocks or changes will increase the risk that investments will underperform the expected return.
 They may also lead to a need to lower the long-term return on assets assumption.
 Since the long-term return on asset assumption is also used for discounting liabilities a lower assumption will increase liabilities and recommended contributions.
-Currently the investment return assumption used for funding is set by Senate Bill 2190.
+Currently the investment return assumption used for funding is set by Senate Bill 2190. - Salary increases Fund costs are sensitive to salary increases, with higher rates leading to higher obligations.
+This is because benefits at retirement are pay related, meaning that higher pay generates higher benefit levels at retirement.
+Compensation increases greater than assumed lead to actuarial losses since projected benefits are higher than predicted by assumed rates.

-APPENDIX D - ASOP 51 (CONTINUED)
+APPENDIX D - ASOP51 (CONTINUED)